microsoft/pxt-common-packages/libs/game/docs/reference/info/high-score.md

 # high Score

-Get the highest score recored for the game.
+Get the highest score recorded for the game.

 ```sig
 info.highScore()